 EXHIBIT D SUBSIDIARIES AND AFFILIATION

 Omitted.
-The impact on customers is discussed in Section V above.Omitted.
 Transwestern’s Subsidiaries and Affiliation is filed as Exhibit D to the application at Docket No. CP97-159-000, and is incorporated herein for all purposes.

 EXHIBIT E OTHER PENDING APPLICATIONS AND FILINGS

 Omitted.
 Transwestern is not aware of any other applications on file with the Commission which affect the instant application.